2024 German government crisis

 On 6 November 2024, Olaf Scholz, the incumbent chancellor of Germany, announced the dismissal of Christian Lindner, the then-finance minister and leader of the Free Democratic Party (FDP), from his cabinet.
 This occurred following disputes in the incumbent traffic light coalition government between Scholz's Social Democratic Party (SPD), the FDP and the Greens over the country's economic policies and tensions within the coalition.
-In response, the FDP withdrew from the government and moved into the opposition, leaving a minority red–green coalition government.
+In response, the FDP withdrew from the government and moved into the opposition, causing the collapse of the coalition and leaving a minority red–green government.

-On 16 December 2024, Scholz called and intentionally lost a vote of confidence in the ruling government.
-As a result, an early 2025 federal election was held, with the parties having agreed on 23 February 2025 as the date.
-The 23 February date for the election was confirmed by Federal President Frank-Walter Steinmeier on 27 December 2024.
+On 16 December 2024, Scholz called and intentionally lost a vote of confidence in the ruling government to trigger a snap election.
+As a result, an early 2025 federal election was held on 23 February 2025, rather than the originally intended target of autumn in the same year.

 Background

 Formation of the traffic light coalition

 The traffic light coalition between the SPD, The Greens, and the FDP was a first in German history.

 The 2021 German federal election resulted in the SPD emerging as the strongest party in the Bundestag, with 25.71% of the vote (206 seats out of 736).
 The SPD reached an agreement to form a ruling coalition with The Greens (118 seats) and the FDP (91 seats), with SPD leader Olaf Scholz as federal chancellor.
 The resulting Scholz cabinet was appointed in December 2021.
 This marked the first time the governing coalition in the Bundestag was a traffic light coalition (Ampelkoalition), named after the colours associated with the three parties: red (SPD), yellow (FDP) and green (Greens).